TapiocaFox/Daijishou/release-notes/1_4_release_note.md

 ![](./1_4_release_note/library_general.png)

 ### Disjoint Sets
- - Daijishou will now automatically merge titles.
+ - Daijishō will now automatically merge titles.
  - Disks, regions, versions can be merged into single item.

 ![](./1_4_release_note/library_disjoint_sets.png)

 ### Genres
- - Daijishou now scrapes genres via DSESS.
+ - Daijishō now scrapes genres via DSESS.
  - Highlight page has been renovated for genres.
  - In item detail view, search dialog and list view.
 Genres will be displayed.